 Inzolia

-Also called Ansonica, you’ll find this grape grown primarily in Western Sicily.
-An aroma of nuts and herbs gives wines from Inzolia grapes a bit of understated elegance, along with a soft, mineral finish.
-You might also sense some subtle aromas of flowers and fruits.
+Also known as Ansonica, this grape is primarily grown in Western Sicily.
+An aroma of nuts and herbs lends wines made from Inzolia grapes a hint of understated elegance, complemented by a soft, mineral finish.
+You may also detect subtle aromas of flowers and fruits.

 Pair it with: mushroom pasta, baked or grilled fish, white meats